This bundle version of the Accu-Sim Bonanza is for FSX and P3D v4 or v5 Academic only.

 - Microsoft Flight Simulator X Steam Edition (FSX:SE)

-- Lockheed Martin Prepar3D v4 Academic Version (P3D v4)
+- Lockheed Martin Prepar3D v4 or v5 Academic Version (P3D v4 or v5)

 - Windows 7